Has anyone retrofitted hazard warning lights to a SP250?

 I've just fitted one this week.

 I used a GSS159 unit available from David Manners or online for about £30 and installation is quite straightforward.
 The unit has a multi-pole illuminated pull switch and a heavy duty flasher relay built in.
 It comes with full instructions, mine didn't have a wiring diagram but you can find one online if you need to.
-There's 6 wires to connect and you'll need some scotchlok and lucar connectors plus a couple of metres of single cable.

 1. Purple (fused) wire from hazard unit to an unswitched point or battery ( I used cigar lighter feed).